 Well, it’s that one particular thing we can help you with.
 But before we get to the part about sump pumps, let’s first look at ways to keep water out of your house in the first place.

 - Clean gutters and downspouts.
 If you weren’t able to clean them before winter, tackle the job in early spring and be sure to point your downspouts away from your foundation.

 - Foundation.
 Inspect your home’s foundation inside and out for cracks and leaks.
 Should you find one or more, have them sealed as soon as possible.

 - Basement windows.
 Do you have them?
 If so, consider purchasing well covers as another blockade against rain.

 - Septic tank and sewer.
-Either one can back up into your home and causing a messy and costly clean-up.
-It’s a good idea to have them inspected every year in early rain before heavy rain starts to fall.
+Either one can back up into your home causing a messy and costly clean-up.
+It’s a good idea to have them inspected every year in early spring before heavy rain starts to fall.